bayareawebpro/wp-modules/README.md

 TestimonialsModule::install();
 ```

-## Render the Module in a Template.
+## Render the Module in a Template:
 Render Directly in Template with custom parameters.
 ```
 TestimonialsModule::make(array(